Taytalura: Description

 The skull is about 3.2 cm in length, with a short, pointed snout, large orbits (eye sockets), and broad upper and lower temporal fenestrae.
 Most skull bones are ornamented by tiny pits, especially in the upper part of the skull and around the orbit.
 The premaxilla is small and unspecialized, with three teeth.
 The maxilla reaches its greatest height in its front half, but it also sends back a very long and thin posterior process (rear prong) which extends beyond the rear edge of the orbit.
 No other early lepidosauromorph has a maxilla which extends so far back.
 This also allows the cranial tooth row to extend fully under the orbit.
 The teeth are thin and smoothly conical, and those at the front of the skull are slightly larger than those further back.
 At least 21 teeth were present in each maxilla, possibly up to 28 including missing spaces undergoing tooth replacement.

 All the toothed bones of Taytalura have a unique form of tooth implantation.
 The teeth all sit in a narrow groove running along the edge of the skull.
 This contrasts with thecodont implantation, found in mammals and archosaurs, where the teeth occupy discrete sockets.
 Yet it also differs from lepidosaurian approaches to tooth attachment.
-Most lizards have pleurodont implantation, with the teeth adhered onto the inside of the jaw, exposing their roots towards the tongue.
+Most lizards have pleurodont implantation, with the teeth adhered to the inside of the jaw, exposing their roots towards the tongue.
 Sphenodonts and some lizards acquire acrodont dentition, with the teeth fully fused to the rim of the jaw.
 Taytalura’s approach may be an intermediate stage between thecodonty and pleurodonty, removing the bony ridges between sockets but not yet the continuous bony plate which sheaths the internal edge of the tooth row.